-After many discussions regarding the school PE kit we have decided to make some changes to the kit for acadmeic year 2021 - 2022.
 Please find below a detailed list explaining what your child will need for PE.
 On the days in which your child participates in PE lessons they will be allowed to come to school wearing their PE kit and can stay in this for the entire day.
-Therefore, please ensure you send them with apporpriate clothing dependent on the weather.
+Therefore, please ensure you send them with appropriate clothing dependent on the weather.

 ALL ITEMS MUST BE CLEARLY NAMED

 Long hair must be tied back at all times before your child can participate in P.E lessons; this is due to Health and Safety reasons.

 Jewellery is not to be worn in school unless for a religious purpose.
 In this case the school should have a letter from the parents on file.
 In those cases where a child's ears have been pierced, then small studs are worn and these should be removed for PE, games and swimming lessons.
 Children should not wear studs to school unless they are able to remove and replace them by themselves.
 If you wish to have your child's ears pierced, please note that it is best done at the start of the summer holiday, as the studs need to stay in the ear continuously for six weeks.
 In this way, the ears would be healed by September.

 PE and Sport Premium Funding - What is it?

 Schools receive PE and Sport Premium Funding based on the number of pupils in Years 1 to 6.

 Schools must use the funding to make additional and sustainable improvements to the quality of PE and sport.

 This means that we should use the premium to: